Posted on

 • 1-year warranty

-• Heavier pot than stainless steel and aluminum options
+• Heavier than stainless or aluminum inserts

 Crock-Pot-Manual-Ceramic-Slow-Cooker